 - For safety reasons, branches must be at least 48 inches in length.
-Anything shorter is consider yard waste and should be cut up and deposited in the regular weekly trash collection.
+Anything shorter is considered yard waste and should be cut up and deposited in your regular, weekly trash collection

 - The Town’s chipping equipment can safely process branches up to 8 inches in diameter.

 - Grass, bricks, stones, metal objects, stumps or branches larger than 8 inches in diameter should not be placed in branch piles.
 These materials can damage the chipping equipment, which could result in injury to a Town employee.

 - Branch piles will be bypassed and will receive a door hanger if any improper items are noticed.